gismo141/homebridge-server/README.md

 ![Overview](overview.png)

-## What will you do with this plugin?
+## What can you do with this plugin?

 1. Change the broadcasted name of your Homebridge
 2. Change the MAC-address used to identify your Homebridge